 1. Diapers – After the first week or so at home, I hope to commit to cloth diapering our baby.
 There is an initial investment, but very real savings in the long run.
 I’ve decided to go mostly with Thirsties Duo Wraps coupled with prefolds and fitteds.
 To that end, I’ve registered for diapers at www.nickisdiapers.com.
 From what I can tell, Nicki’s Diapers is a small business with reasonable prices, a good selection, and what seems to be high customer satisfaction.
 The only problem is that the size 2 Thirsties have been out of stock for awhile.
 I may end up going over to www.cottonbabies.com for the size 2 Thirsties.
 (Edited 9/18/2014: Everything has restocked at Nicki’s Diapers so I’m “good to go” there.)

 3. Full size fitted sheets – You may have noticed that a crib did not make the “things I’m glad I saved list,” nor did it make my “things I need or want list.”
 The fact of the matter is, we did give away our crib, and I’m not at all sorry.
 With every child, I seem to get a little less mainstream, and sleeping arrangements are a prime example.
 This time around, I am opting for a Montessori floor bed, which is basically a mattress on the floor.
 We have a full size mattress in the attic that we can use for this purpose.
 One benefit of this sleeping arrangement is that I will have a place to co-sleep safely and take care of nighttime feedings comfortably in the early months.
 The other benefit is freedom of movement and even of vision for the baby once he gets older.
 (The entire room will be childproofed, and a gate will be up at the door.)
 This is all a very long explanation of why I have put full size fitted sheets on my list.
 I really like the dark tan flannel shown above in the fitted sheet option, but for extra sets and summertime, I will probably go with some basic, inexpensive sheets like the Cannon 200 Thread Count sheets available at Sears.
-(Edited 9/13/2014: I just ordered one fitted flannel sheet from The Company Store because it was on sale.
-I’ll probably just use the sheets I already have for extras, at least until summertime, even if they don’t match the nursery decor.)
+(Edited 10/12/2014: I ordered one fitted flannel sheet from The Company Store because it was on sale, and I thrifted and was gifted some others, so I think I’m all set for sheets.)

 4. Mobiles and plexiglass mirror – In the Montessori link above, you can see a mirror and a mobile next to the baby’s bed.
 I would like to do that too.
 A mirror is straightforward enough, and I think we can make some suitable mobiles, perhaps as a homeschool art project.
 The mobiles are to be fairly simple, starting with black and white designs, progressing to colored shapes, and then finally moving on to simple figures.
 The idea is to have the a mobile hanging rather close above the baby’s sleeping area from the very beginning and to rotate through the different mobiles by changing them every few weeks.
 This helps the baby develop vision, depth perception, and concentration.